mikeasilva/playbill/README.md

 As part of my CUNY SPS Masters in Data Science training I took a Business Analytics and Data Mining course.
 We use Simon Shealther’s *A Modern Approach to Regression with R* in the class.
 In chapter 2 he introduces the topic of simple linear regression.
-In the excercise section of that chapter he uses data on gross box office revenue for plays on Broadway in New York.
+In the exercise section of that chapter he uses data on gross box office revenue for plays on Broadway in New York.
 He gives the following visualization for the week ending 2004-10-17: